alexn11/stable-diffusion-image-archive-lob/notes.md

 # todos

-- new system packs nicely into 928640 bits which is both a multiple of 6 and 8 so no padding necessary (and num inference steps become fixed again)
-- 1. float packer
-  2. compute new key size and adapt num inference steps padding and byte padding etc.
-- i think the issue is that latents should also be 14 bits but w a different bias in the expon!
 - implements show_latents (for debug below)
 - generated images suck? is it the latents? or a new bug?
 - rewrite the genration loop (its copy paste from diffusers)